awsdocs/aws-iot-docs/developerguide/device-defender-DetectMetricsGreengrassIntegration.md

 # Device Agent Integration with AWS IoT Greengrass<a name="device-defender-DetectMetricsGreengrassIntegration"></a>

-AWS IoT Device Defender can be used in conjunction with AWS IoT Greengrass\.
+AWS IoT Device Defender can be used with AWS IoT Greengrass\.
 Device agent integration follows the standard AWS IoT Greengrass Lambda function deployment model, allowing you to add AWS IoT Device Defender security to your AWS IoT Greengrass core devices\.
-To integrate a device agent, follow the steps outlined in this section\.
+Follow these steps to integrate a device agent\.

 Prerequisites:
 + Set up your AWS IoT Greengrass environment\.
 + Configure and run your AWS IoT Greengrass core\.
 + Ensure you can successfully deploy and run a Lambda function on your AWS IoT Greengrass core\.

-In general, the process described here follows the [Create and Package a Lambda Function](https://docs.aws.amazon.com/greengrass/latest/developerguide/create-lambda.html) section in the AWS IoT Greengrass Developer Guide\.
+In general, the process described here follows the [Create and Package a Lambda Function](https://docs.aws.amazon.com/greengrass/latest/developerguide/create-lambda.html) section in the *AWS IoT Greengrass Developer Guide*\.

-**Create a Lambda package**
+**To create a Lambda package**

 1. Clone the AWS IoT Device Defender Python samples repository\.